 This animal-themed slide and spray shack is Singapore Zoo’s water play area.

-It has water slides, water fountains, water guns, and the massive water bucket which releases a deluge of water over everyone at regular intervals.
+Singapore Zoo’s waterpark has slides, water fountains, water guns, and a massive water bucket that releases a deluge of water over everyone at regular intervals.

 Even though a shop nearby sells swimming costumes, it makes sense to get your own.

 Buddy Barn is like a petting Zoo, where kids can step in and interact with the animals.

 The Buddy Bard is a massive hit with younger kids because they get to see and touch rabbits, guinea pigs, rats, mice etc.

 Buddy Barn opens from 10 am to 5 pm daily.